-I created a free, downloadable sheet to help you maximize the power of positive words and make the most of your reading experience.
+Join my email list, and as a subscriber you’ll gain access to my resource library, which includes this worksheet designed to help you maximize the power of positive words and make the most of your reading experience!
+(You can unsubscribe anytime.)

 We’re two weeks into the New Year, and you’ve set your goals, crafted a plan, and maybe even enlisted the help of a coach or signed up for a goal achievement course.
 These are all great steps, but you’re at risk of falling short of your goals if you don’t have a handle on one simple thing: your words.